 We all have experienced the Gideons’ Bible of company documents.
 Wise words, written years ago, sitting in the drawer and rarely touched.

 As part of the company knowledge-base, the sales playbook must be a living document.
 Imagine your company knowledge-base as an online “wiki” publication, where all staff, even customers and Google might search key terms and access permission-based content or information.

 Regardless of the priority sections and scope of the sales playbook, the information base you are creating is ultimately capable of enhancing SEO rankings and providing frictionless customer service.

 You need to consider the tone and brand voice of the writing style to ensure messaging is appropriate to who might end up reading it.
-A sales playbook is an internal document, but much of the information might also self-serve front end enquiries.
-You’ll have a mix of FAQ’s, KPI’s together with script suggestions to answer a sales question or wording for a specific email response.
+A sales playbook is an internal document, but much of the information might live within blog articles that also self-serve to resolve front end enquiries.
+You’ll have a mix of Articles, Info-graphics, FAQ’s, Templates, KPI’s etc. as well as script suggestions to answer a sales question or wording for a specific email response.

 Make sure you have the right tools for hosting and managing your sales playbook.
 Everything from the frequency and process for content updates, to how staff and customers might typically interact with your information should be part of your decision.
 How can people ask questions, make comments or suggestions?
 Who is responsible to respond, maintain and curate each section?